vesuxyz/docs/docs/dev-guides/extension.md

 ### interest_rate

-Returns the current interest rate for a given asset in a given pool, given it's utilization
+This hook can be used to calculate the accrued interest on a position.
+Vesu remains agnostic towards these, giving developers the freedom to innovate.

 ##### Arguments